-Our home page is under development
+Our home page is under development.
+Please contact:

 The main focus in our project is how L1 influences the acquisition of L2.
 L1 transfer in second language learning has been a central and controversial question in SLA research.
 This project aims at giving new insight into how L1 transfer works in SLA.
 We will approach this question using new theoretical advances and a new research tool.
 One problem for the L2 research situation in Norway so far has been the limited empirical basis in many research projects.
 The electronic language learner corpus ASK (The Norwegian Language Learner Corpus) gives us the opportunity to tackle this problem.
 The corpus contains written texts produced by language learners from ten different language backgrounds.
 The size of the corpus and the flexible query system make it possible to develop a new methodological approach to the study of transfer when the L2 is Norwegian.